statamic/docs/content/collections/extending-docs/bard.md

 ---
 title: Extending Bard
 stage: 1
-intro: "The Bard fieldtype is a rich-text editor based on [Tiptap](https://tiptap.dev/), which in turn is a Vue component that wraps around [ProseMirror](https://prosemirror.net/docs/guide/), which is robust JavaScript framework for building rich-text editors that _don't_ directly write HTML or rely on `contenteditable`, but rather a document model."
+intro: "The Bard fieldtype is a rich-text and block-based editor based on [Tiptap](https://tiptap.dev/), which in turn is a Vue component that wraps around [ProseMirror](https://prosemirror.net/docs/guide/) — a robust JavaScript framework for building rich-text editors that _don't_ directly write HTML or rely on `contenteditable`, but rather a document model."
 id: e2078e40-0b3f-415b-8963-e99b4cc84f02
 ---
 ## Required Reading

-Before you attempt to create any Bard extensions, it would be wise to learn how to write a Tiptap extension first.
+Before you attempt to create any Bard extensions, it is wise to learn how to write a Tiptap extension first.
 Otherwise you'd be trying to learn how to ride a motorcycle before you can even ride a bike.
-Or a unicyle before you can juggle.
+Or a unicycle before you can juggle.
 To have a better understanding of how to write a Tiptap extension, you'd in turn benefit greatly on reading about how ProseMirror works.

 :::tip
-Writing custom extensions for Bard is pretty complicated, but can be rewarding and give you powerful results.
+Writing custom extensions for Bard is pretty complicated, but can be rewarding and provide powerful results.
 :::

-In short, here's a quickstart of the things you should probably start with:
+In short, here's a quick-start of the things you should probably start with:

 - [The ProseMirror guide](https://prosemirror.net/docs/guide/) — Yes, it's really long, but you should at least pretend to read it
 - Checking out the [The Tiptap documentation](https://tiptap.dev/introduction) and [code samples for the core Tiptap extensions](https://github.com/ueberdosis/tiptap/tree/develop/packages), so you can understand how Tiptap relates to ProseMirror